mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/opacity_and_flow.rst

 .. image:: /images/brushes/Krita_2_9_brushengine_opacity-flow_03.png

-where the other images of this page had all three strokes set to painting mode: wash, this one is set to build-up.
+Where the other images of this page had all three strokes set to painting mode: wash, this one is set to build-up.